markrogoyski/math-php/README.md

-Math PHP
+MathPHP
 =====================

 ### Powerful Modern Math Library for PHP

-Math PHP is the only library you need to integrate mathematical functions into your applications.
+MathPHP is the only library you need to integrate mathematical functions into your applications.
 It is a self-contained library in pure PHP with no external dependencies.

 It is actively under development with development (0.y.z) releases.